 • Great for developing skills and learning to smooth out the trail/pick better lines

-However there can be some limitations to hardtails, and if you’re committed to progressing your riding and are perhaps aiming to get comfortable on more challenging terrain then a full-suspension bike might be right for you.
+However, there can be some limitations to hardtails – if you’re committed to progressing your riding and are perhaps aiming to get comfortable on more challenging terrain, then a full-suspension bike might be right for you.

 The Benefits of Full-Suspension MTB